 In the 80s, Apple was a sparkling and innovative company, and it was natural to expect a great evolution in the ten years to come.

-Curiously, it will be the worst period for the Cupertino company: in 1993 Scully himself will let go of the reins, and March 1996 will be the worst quarter, such as to jeopardize the very survival of the group.
+Curiously, however, it will be the worst period for the Cupertino company: in 1993 Scully himself will let go of the reins, and March 1996 will be the worst quarter, such as to jeopardize the very survival of the group.

-Apple co-founder Steve Wozniak comes out in the video with a series of funny observations on the future of computers, also hypothesizing their use in the field of psychotherapy: "A talking computer is not a big deal," He says.
+Apple co-founder Steve Wozniak comes out in the video with a series of funny observations on the future of computers, also hypothesizing their use in the field of psychotherapy: "a talking computer is not a big deal," He says.
 "One who really listens, that's a revolution!"

 And it does not end here: there is room for everything, from holograms to an embryonic hypothesis of the Net.
 In short, a parody full of brilliant insights into the future.
 It's funny, but still has something to say :)